Dev-Sites/pixijs/v5-Creating-filters.md

 }
 ```

-Unfortunately, in v5 it crashes.
+Unfortunately, in v5 it crashes because `input` is not RenderTarget but RenderTexture, it has no `sourceFrame` field.
 To fix the crash you have to:

 1. replace `input.sourceFrame` to `input.filterFrame`.
 2. add `dimensions` uniform in filter constructor params or body: `this.uniforms.dimensions = new Float32Array(2);`

-However, I advice you to remove it completely in favor of `inputSize` uniform, `inputSize.xy` is the size of filter area in pixels, exactly the same as `dimensions`.
+However, I advice you to remove it completely in favor of built-in `inputSize` uniform, `inputSize.xy` is the size of filter area in pixels, exactly the same as `dimensions`.
 In that case you can remove extra code from constructor and `apply` function.

 ## Fullscreen filters